KarolisCremers/BioHackathon-SWAT4HCLS-2023/logic/paper.md

 -->

-# Introduction
+# Background
-As part of the Biohackathon - SWAT4HCLS 2023 in Basel Switzerland, we formed a working group on use cases on linked data.
+As part of the Biohackathon - SWAT4HCLS 2023 in Basel Switzerland, we formed a working group on use cases on applying linked data in a clinical setting.

 Linked data:
 Using URI's to find overlapping concepts across data sources.